 U.N. officials unveiled a sweeping plan on Monday to avert what scientists fear is shaping up to be Earth's sixth mass extinction, proposing a global wildlife treaty on the scale of the 2015 Paris Agreement on climate change.

 The United Nations Convention on Biological Diversity's "zero draft text" for the treaty is an ambitious plan to preserve the world's imperiled plant and animal species through a "theory of change" approach — setting long-term goals and working backwards to identify what must be done.

 "Biodiversity, and the benefits it provides, is fundamental to human well-being and a healthy planet," the text says.
 "Despite ongoing efforts, biodiversity is deteriorating worldwide and this decline is projected to continue or worsen under business-as-usual scenarios."

 The 14-page initial draft text is a 20-point plan for every government to collectively protect a third of the world’s oceans and land by 2030 to reverse the dramatic losses in biodiversity that threaten the planet and humanity.
-Only about 7 percent of oceans and 15 percent of land are protected now.
+Only about 7% of oceans and 15% of land are protected now.